Skip to Main Content

 Georgia is a Comparative Negligence State for Motorcycle Accidents

 Assume the court determines that the motorcyclist was 30 percent at fault for the accident due to lane splitting.
-The court determines that the distracted driver was 70 percent at fault for failure to focus on the road and for not signaling.
+The court determines that the distracted driver was 70 percent at fault for failure to focus on the road and not signaling.
 If the motorcyclist’s damages total $100,000, they would only be able to recover $70,000.
 Georgia’s comparative negligence law reduces the damages by their percentage of fault.
 Every motorcycle crash requires a comprehensive investigation.

 The Bottom Line: